 Surrounded by steep cliffs, deep ravines, and a chain of mountains, Kudremukh National Park is a designated national park situated near Sringeri, among the places to visit in Karnataka.
 The 600 sq. km wildlife protected area of Kudremukh is the second-largest belonging to a tropical wet evergreen forest in the zone of the Western Ghats.

 Literally means “horse-face”, the park is jeweled with natural beauty, high rising peaks studded with a plethora of flora and fauna to picturesque trekking routes overseeing verdant grasslands.
 One can see leopards, tigers, jackals, wild dogs, langurs, macaques, barking deer, Malabar giant squirrels, and chitals here as part of Sringeri Tour Packages.
-Besides, Kudremukh is one of the best trekking destinations in Karnataka.
+Besides, Kudremukh is one of the best trekking destinations in Karnataka, and among the best places to visit near Mangalore.
 The best time to visit this national park is in December and February.

 Also Read : Best Wildlife Sanctuaries in India